dave v

 Exclusively serve a supporting role

-Co-Led users balanced exposure to new ideas with agency.
+Respecting users’ agency is crucial for aligning with their real needs.
 But AI that only reacts to user input can be limiting at times — especially if the user get stuck or leaves their own assumptions unspoken.

 Feed-Forward Prompting